 This cordial is useful for easing insomnia and helping you get to sleep at night.
 Getting a good night's sleep is important to enable you to be able to cope with the stresses and strains of everyday life as well as for good physical, mental and emotional health.

 Valerian root has long been used for its relaxing, sedative and anxiety-reducing properties.
 It is advised however that valerian is not used while taking any other medication that has a depressant effect.

 The mint used gives this cordial a pleasant taste and also eases any digestive upset that may be keeping you awake.
 It can also help to soothe nausea, clear the sinuses and promote relaxation.

 1 cup honey

-1. Place the valerian root and mint into a clean and sterilised 1 pint jar.
+1. Place the valerian root and mint into a clean and sterilised 1-pint jar.

 2. Fill the jar with vodka and seal.
 Label and place in a cool, dark place for six weeks.

-3. Once six weeks has passed, strain the liquid into a sterilised bottle, seal and label.
+3. Once six weeks have passed, strain the liquid into a sterilised bottle, seal and label.
 This is known as a tincture and can be used as it is if you wish.
 Most people do not find the taste very nice but adding a simple honey syrup will make it much more palatable.